Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 2. Lung Cancer

-• Nine cases, primarily non-small cell lung cancer (NSCLC), highlighted improved survival rates and tumor regression.
+• Eleven cases, primarily non-small cell lung cancer (NSCLC), highlighted improved survival rates and tumor regression.

 • One patient with advanced NSCLC demonstrated significant tumor shrinkage within three months of incorporating fenbendazole alongside checkpoint inhibitors.